juyeon777/OSS-portfolio/content/en/authors/admin/_index.md

 ---

 Hello.
 I am a student in the Department of IT Intelligence and Information Engineering at Jeonbuk National University and an undergraduate researcher in the Computer Vision Lab.
+I'm currently interested in back-end, front-end, and databases.
+I have just discovered a field that I am interested in, and I am studying it step by step.